freedomofpress/securedrop/docs/install.md

 ### Set up Tails USB sticks

+Before installing the SecureDrop application, the first thing you need to do is set up several USB sticks with the Tails operating system.
 Tails is a secure operating system that is run from removable media, such as a DVD or a USB stick.
 It sends all your Internet traffic through Tor, does not touch your computer's hard drive, and securely wipes unsaved work on shutdown.

-For SecureDrop, you'll need to install Tails onto at least three USB sticks and enable persistent storage: one *offline Tails USB*, one *admin Tails USB*, and at least one *journalist Tails USB*.
+You'll need to install Tails onto at least three USB sticks and enable persistent storage: one *offline Tails USB*, one *admin Tails USB*, and at least one *journalist Tails USB*.
 (You'll need one Tails USB for each journalist, so if you have more than one journalist checking SecureDrop, you'll need to create more)

 #### Installing Tails

 We recommend creating an initial Tails Live DVD or USB, and then using that to create additional Tails Live USBs with the *Tails Installer*, a special program that is only available from inside Tails. *You will only be able to create persistent volumes on USB sticks that had Tails installed via the Tails Installer*.

 The [Tails website](https://tails.boum.org/) has detailed and up-to-date instructions on how to download and verify Tails, and how to create a Tails USB stick.
-Here are some links to help you out:
+Follow the instructions at these links and then return to this page:

 * [Download and verify the Tails .iso](https://tails.boum.org/download/index.en.html)
 * [Install onto a USB stick or SD card](https://tails.boum.org/doc/first_steps/installation/index.en.html)